Solar-B/.github/profile/readme.md

 - Transport people inside cities,
 - Reduce the gas emissions,
+- Consume electrical energy where it is produced,
 - Motivate people to exercise,
-- Occupy less parking space.
+- Occupy less parking space,
+- Motivate people to build their own trike.

 # Technical specs